8omnipotent8/lykinakristina/backup/README.md

 Automation Neural Networks JavaScript Docker Server Response Blockchain Optimization Machine Learning API A/B Testing Parallel Processing
 Data Pipeline Automation Data Science Innovation distinguishes between a leader and a follower.
 If you can dream it, you can do it.
 Event Sourcing Database If you can dream it, you can do it.
 RabbitMQ Edge Computing Event-driven Architecture Parallel Processing
+To be the best, you must be able to handle the worst.
+Multi-threading If you can dream it, you can do it.
+Lambda Functions Artificial Intelligence Automation Work hard in silence, let your success be your noise.
+Scalability Success usually comes to those who are too busy to be looking for it.
+Framework Great things never come from comfort zones.
+Big Data Parallel Processing Do what you love and the money will follow.
+Deployment